Sergei Pleshivtsev

 Kochubei (Mazepa, P. Tchaikovsky);

-Malyuta Skuratov (The Tsar’s Bride, N. Rimsky-Korsakov);
+Malyuta Skuratov, Sobakin (The Tsar’s Bride, N. Rimsky-Korsakov);

 Father Frost, Maslenitsa (The Snow Maiden, N. Rimsky-Korsakov);